 That’s it.
-Creativity is a combination of hard work and consistency.
-Without it, you can’t create as much great work as she did.
+Creativity, for Twyla, is a combination of hard work and exercise.
+Without that, you can’t create as much great work as she did.

-In The Creative Habit she also reinforces the importance of having rituals as a way of preparing herself to start creating.
+She also reinforces the importance of having a ritual as a way of preparing herself to start creating.

 “I begin each day of my life with a ritual: I wake up at 5:30 a.m., put on my workout clothes, my leg warmers, my sweatshirts, and my hat.
 I walk outside my Manhattan home, hail a taxi, and tell the driver to take me to the Pumping Iron gym at 91st Street and First Avenue, where I work out for two hours.
 The ritual is not the stretching and weight training I put my body through each morning at the gym; the ritual is the cab.
 The moment I tell the driver where to go, I have completed the ritual.”

-The moment she asks the driver where to go is the moment her mind shifts its focus to start working and creating!
+The moment she asks the driver where to go, is the moment her mind shifts its focus to start working!

-I’ve been thinking about this too, and I think the moment I shift my focus to work and create, is when I put my headphones to listen to an audiobook or podcast when I’m getting ready in the morning.
+I’ve been thinking about this too, and I think the moment I shift my focus to work, is when I put my headphones to listen to an audiobook or podcast when I’m getting ready in the morning.

-In my opinion, there’s nothing better to prepare myself for the day then to have a morning ritual.
+In my opinion, there’s nothing better to prepare myself for the day than to have a morning ritual.

 I think I’m going to adopt this idea for each new project that I work from now on!
-By putting inside the box: pictures, letters, books, objects, etc, that were a part of the project.
+Like pictures, letters, books, objects, etc.

-I agree with her idea, and I think it also relates to Jim's opinion:
+I agree with her idea, and I think it also relates with the idea that:

-“We are the average of the 5 people we spend most time with.”
+“We are the average of the 5 people we spend most time with” (Jim Rohn).

 Here’s my favourite quote from the book: